COVID-19 pandemic in Hubei: Frozen case number

-"Manageable and preventable"
+National Health Commission response

 On January 20, the Chinese National Health Commission announced that human-to-human transmission of the coronavirus had already occurred.

 Also on January 20, the number of reported new cases soared to 136 as the major mainland cities including Beijing and Shenzhen reported their first cases.
 Only the Wuhan authorities stopped claiming that the virus had a limited ability to transmit between humans.
 On the same day, the city formed specialized command for epidemic control (CEC) to upgrade measures to cope with the epidemic including enhanced protection over the medical workers and free treatment for all patients at fever clinics.
-On the evening of that day, Zhong Nanshan, one of the NHC experts sent to Wuhan who was well known for fighting against SARS in 2003, exemplified human-to-human transmission of the new virus with a cluster of 14 hospital-acquired infections in Wuhan and two familial clusters in Guangdong.
+That evening, Zhong Nanshan (one of the NHC experts sent to Wuhan, who was well known for fighting against SARS in 2003) exemplified human-to-human transmission of the new virus with a cluster of 14 hospital-acquired infections in Wuhan and two familial clusters in Guangdong.

-However, NHC still insisted that the epidemic should be "manageable and preventable."
-At that time, BBC said that not much public attention was drawn to the virus outbreak.
-On January 19, despite the virus outbreak, over 40,000 Wuhan families joined an annual potluck banquet which was a community tradition observed for over two decades to celebrate the Kitchen God Festival.
-A community leader told The Beijing News that "everything is normal now," when asked about the virus outbreak.
-According to the community committee of Baibuting where the banquet was held as of February 4, a block of the community had at least 10 confirmed cases of the coronavirus infection, plus over 30 highly suspicious case but the community hospital also said that the incidents of the coronavirus was lower than that in the other communities.
+However, the NHC still insisted that the epidemic should be "manageable and preventable."
+At that time, the BBC said that not much public attention was drawn to the virus outbreak.
+On January 19, despite the virus outbreak, over 40,000 Wuhan families joined an annual potluck banquet, which was a community tradition observed for over two decades to celebrate the Kitchen God Festival.
+A community leader told The Beijing News that "everything is normal now" when asked about the virus outbreak.
+According to the community committee of Baibuting (where the banquet was held), as of February 4, a block of the community had at least 10 confirmed cases of the coronavirus infection, plus over 30 highly suspicious cases; but the community hospital also said that the incidents of the coronavirus was lower than that in the other communities.

-Zhou Xianwang, the mayor of Wuhan who was widely criticized by the public and media due to slow responses said to the state media CCTV that the banquet was organized by the local community which had a long history of self-governance.
-He said that the government was not precautious enough to stop it because it was believed that the virus only had a limited ability to transmit between people.
+Zhou Xianwang, the mayor of Wuhan who was widely criticized by the public and media due to slow responses, said to the state media CCTV that the banquet was organized by the local community, which had a long history of self-governance.
+He said that the government did not take precautions to stop the event because it believed the virus had limited transmissibility between people.